nuclearcat/MAC-Telnet/README.markdown

 	$ mactelnet -h

-	Usage: ./mactelnet <MAC|identity> [-v] [-h] [-q] [-n] [-l] [-S] [-P <port>] [-t <timeout>] [-u <username>] [-p <password>] [-c <path>]
+	Usage: mactelnet <MAC|identity> [-v] [-h] [-q] [-n] [-l] [-S] [-P <port>] [-t <timeout>] [-u <user>] [-p <pass>] [-c <path>] [-U <user>]

 	Parameters:
 	  MAC           MAC-Address of the RouterOS/mactelnetd device.
 Use mndp to discover it.
 	  identity      The identity/name of your destination device.
 Uses MNDP protocol to find it.
 	  -l            List/Search for routers nearby. (using MNDP) -n            Do not use broadcast packets.
 Less insecure but requires root privileges.
-	  -t         Amount of seconds to wait for a response on each interface.
+	  -t <timeout>  Amount of seconds to wait for a response on each interface.
-	  -u         Specify username on command line.
+	  -u <user>     Specify username on command line.
-	  -p         Specify password on command line.
+	  -p <pass>     Specify password on command line.
+	  -U <user>     Drop privileges by switching to user, when the command is run as a privileged user in conjunction with -n option.
 	  -S            Use MAC-SSH instead of MAC-Telnet.
 (Implies -F) Forward SSH connection through MAC-Telnet and launch SSH client.
 	  -F            Forward connection through of MAC-Telnet without launching the SSH Client.
 	  -P <port>     Local TCP port for forwarding SSH connection.
 	                (If not specified, port 2222 by default.)
 	  -c <path>     Path for ssh client executable.
 (Default: /usr/bin/ssh) -q            Quiet mode.
 	  -v            Print version and exit.
 	  -h            Print help and exit.

 	All arguments after '--' will be passed to the ssh client command.